CiscoISE/terraform-provider-ciscoise/docs/data-sources/guest_user_suspend.md

 subcategory: ""
 description: |-
   It performs update operation on GuestUser.
-  - This data source action allows the client to suspend a guest user by name.
-  - This data source action allows the client to suspend a guest user by ID.
+  This data source action allows the client to suspend a guest user by name.This data source action allows the client to suspend a guest user by ID.
 ---

 # ciscoise_guest_user_suspend (Data Source)